Qumulo/docs/qq-cli-command-guide/create/create_object_backed_cluster.md

   help: The URI of the key vault used to access blobs on Azure.
   name: --azure-key-vault-uri
   required: false
+- alternate: []
+  help: The key vault for accessing object storage.
+This is a key vault URL on Azure,
+    and a secret bundle on OCI.
+  name: --key-vault
+  required: false
 permalink: /qq-cli-command-guide/create/create_object_backed_cluster.html
 positional_options: []
 sidebar: qq_cli_command_reference_sidebar